The Island Watershed Activity

 Here are some possible extension activities.

 A. Imagine that there is a city near the mouth of the river that has the largest watershed that depends on this water for its people.
-Create a problem in the upper part of this basin that threatens this water supply.
+Think of a potential problem in the upper part of this basin that threatens this water supply.
 On a separate sheet of paper, write a newspaper article (complete with title) describing the problem and explaining how it will impact the water supply for the city.
 (3-5 good paragraphs should do)

 B. Obtain a piece of 12" x 18" construction paper.
 Draw and color a scene that shows a portion of one of the watersheds on your island.
 The scene should include the river and vegetation, as well as whatever else you envision present in the area.